Mrbysco/Datapack/docs/tools.md

 ### 2. [Misode](https://misode.github.io/)
 A website full of Datapack related generators.
 It has generators for Loot Tables, Advancements, Recipes, Tags and more!
 It even contains worldgen related generators.
 ### 3. [ModderTools](https://moddertools.darkosto.com/modpack-dev)
-A guide for making Datapacks made by [Darkosto](https://www.twitch.tv/Darkosto) with links to tools he uses while working on modpacks.
+A guide for making modpacks made by [Darkosto](https://www.twitch.tv/Darkosto) with links to tools he uses while working on modpacks.
 Including a link to a Recipe Maker that allows making Recipes in bulk.